TinyikoS/Retail-Database-System-MS-Access/README.md

 ## Project Description

 This group project involved the design and implementation of a fully normalized Microsoft Access database system for Milly’s Chocolate Factory, a chain of chocolate shops that distributes chocolates and sweets to retailers.
+Level: First-year Bachelor of Computing coursework

 The project was completed in two phases:
 - **Section 1:** Design of a complete Entity-Relationship (ER) model based on business rules.